julianm1138/Fetch-Take-Home/README.md

 This is a frontend app built with the specifications and API provided by the Fetch FE Take-Home exercise.
 The tech stack is React, Tailwind, and TypeScript.

 - The app features a fully responsive UI made up of a login page, a search page, and a favorites page where navigation is handled by React Router.
-React Context API is used to handle global state to pass favorted dogs to multiple components as needed.
+React Context API is used to handle global state to pass favorited dogs to multiple components as needed.

 - Login Page handles calls to the login endpoint and navigates the user to Search Page upon successful endpoint access.